-The deadline for applications for admission to Year 7 in the normal admission round is tba.
+The deadline for applications for admission to Year 7 in the normal admission round is 31st October 2017.
 Late applications will be accepted but will not be considered until after all of the applications received on or before the application deadline have been processed, substantially reducing the chance of achieving a place.

 National Offer Day for places in Year 7 in the normal admission round is tba.
 On that date, parents will be notified whether their application for admission has been successful or not.
 Where an application is unsuccessful, the reason for this will be confirmed in the notification letter.